Sumshi/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This repository contains the second stage of a student project to build a clone of the AirBnB website.
+This stage improves on the backend interface, or console, to manage program data.
+Console commands now allow the user to create, update, and destroy objects, manage file storage and the new feature database storage.
+Storage is made persistent between the sessions by either JSON serialization/deserialization and use of MySQL database.

 ---